Sensory processing activities and top tips for families and schools

 Rolling races - Maybe they could roll towards an item to retrieve and roll back to place it in a pot

-Ready-steady-go games that involve spinning, jumping, sitting down and standing up, etc.
+Ready-steady-go games that involve spinning, jumping, sitting down and standing up, etc

 Play calming music

 - Once complete, place a marble at the start and see if you can guide it all the way through the maze to the exit by tilting/tipping the board.
 This is trickier than you might think!

-Alternatively, you could try making a ball by screwing up some paper.
-Place the paper ball at the start of the maze and using a straw, see if the child can blow it around the corners and all the way to the exit.
+- Alternatively, you could try making a ball by screwing up some paper.
+Place the paper ball at the start of the maze and using a straw, see if the child can blow it around the corners and all the way to the exit

-Using electrical tape, masking tape or something similar which won't harm your floor, create the outline of a maze.Alternatively, you could draw the maze on the floor outside using some chalk.
+Using electrical tape, masking tape, or something similar that won't harm your floor, create the outline of a maze.Alternatively, you could draw the maze on the floor outside using some chalk

-We found it easier to first make templates from cardboard and then used these to draw around on the coloured paper.
+We found it easier to first make templates from cardboard and then used these to draw around on the coloured paper

-After placing the hands, feet and special instructions at different stages of the maze, make sure you demonstrate what to do at each point.
-For example, when they should switch from jumping to hoping.
+- After placing the hands, feet, and special instructions at different stages of the maze, make sure you demonstrate what to do at each point.
+For example, when they should switch from jumping to hoping

-Using a straw, you could try blowing paper balls through the maze.
-Or perhaps have a race to see who can roll balls through the maze in the quickest time.
+- Using a straw, you could try blowing paper balls through the maze.
+Or perhaps have a race to see who can roll balls through the maze in the quickest time

-Using the lid of an old shoe box, cut out some wide rectangular shapes which are approximately two-thirds of the width of the box in length.
+Using the lid of an old shoebox, cut out some wide rectangular shapes which are approximately two-thirds of the width of the box in length.